-Welfarism has been subject to intense and quite compelling criticism in recent years.
+Welfarism has been subject to compelling criticism in recent years.
 While we do not have the space here to review the critique of welfarism in depth, two apparent problems may be noted.
 One is the problem of adaptive preferences.
 If people are born into deprived circumstances, then they might adjust their expectations so that they are satisfied with their lot.
 Even though they are poor, they are happy, or don’t suffer from much frustration of desire, because they have adapted to life in which they have few resources at their command.
 But, as Amartya Sen asks of a person in this situation,

-These two thoughts have inspired a second position within the ‘Equality of what?’ debate.
-Pioneered by the economist, Amartya Sen, this is known as the capabilities approach.
-Sen's analysis starts with a definition of a person's well-being as constituted by the ‘functionings’ that he or she achieves:
+These two thoughts have inspired a second position within the “Equality of what?” debate.
+Pioneered by the economist, Amartya Sen, this is known as the capability approach.
+Sen's analysis starts with a definition of a person's well-being as constituted by the “functionings” that he or she achieves:

 … beings and doings [which]…can vary from such elementary things as being adequately nourished, being in good health, avoiding escapable morbidity and premature mortality, etc., to more complex achievements such as being happy, having self-respect, taking part in the life of the community, and so on.
-(Sen, 1992, p.
-39)
+(Sen 1992: 39)

-Note that ‘functionings’ here include welfarist concerns, such as ‘being happy’, but are not confined to such concerns.
-A person's capability is then defined by Sen as his or her power to achieve functionings: ‘a set of vectors of functionings, reflecting the person's freedom to lead one type of life or another’ (Sen, 1992, p.
-40).
-On the Sen view, then, we should assess how well off a person is by looking at how far he or she possesses a range of important capabilities.
-These might include a capability for welfare (in either or both senses defined above), but will not be restricted to this one capability.
+Note that “functionings” here include welfarist concerns, such as “being happy”, but are not confined to such concerns.
+A person's capability is then defined by Sen as his or her power to achieve functionings: “a set of vectors of functionings, reflecting the person's freedom to lead one type of life or another” (Sen 1992: 40).
+On Sen's view, then, we should assess how well off a person is by looking at how far he or she possesses a range of important capabilities.
+These might include a capability for welfare in either or both senses defined above, but will not be restricted to this one capability.

 The challenge for advocates of the capabilities approach, however, is then to explain which functionings and capabilities matter in a fundamental way.
 What capabilities ought to feature on our list when we come to make assessments of how well off people are relative to one another?
 The worry is that any list we draw up will reflect one rather specific, perhaps sectarian understanding of what gives value and meaning to life, an understanding that other people might reasonably reject.
 In short, the worry is that the capabilities approach will either be too abstract to be of any use, or else will be insufficiently neutral as between different reasonable ethical conceptions (conceptions, that is, of what gives value and meaning to life).

-This concern, combined with the aforementioned concerns about welfarism, motivates the third position in the ‘Equality of what?’ debate, known as resourcism.
+This concern, combined with the aforementioned concerns about welfarism, motivates the third position in the “Equality of what?” debate, known as resourcism.
 Resourcism reflects the concern to try to find an appropriately neutral way of assessing the respective advantage in life enjoyed by different people.
-The idea is that although reasonable people disagree about what gives life fundamental value and meaning, they can nevertheless agree that it is important to hold certain ‘all-purpose means’ for the pursuit of whatever plans of life they have (see, for example, Rawls, 1993, pp. 187–190).
+The idea is that although reasonable people disagree about what gives life fundamental value and meaning, they can nevertheless agree that it is important to hold certain “all-purpose means” for the pursuit of whatever plans of life they have (see, for example, Rawls 1993: 187–190).

 In the simplest imaginable version of resourcism, we might focus solely on the level of income and/or wealth someone has in making a judgment about how well off he or she is, in a fundamental sense, compared to others.
 However, this position is vulnerable to the obvious objection that two people with the same income and wealth can in fact have very unequal opportunities in life because of differences in their personal capacities.
-For example, a person with a severe disability will tend to be able to and be less with a given amount of income than someone without this disability.
-Disabilities tend to raise living expenses, so that the disabled need more income to achieve a way of life similar to that of the able-bodied.
-For this reason, resourcists such as Ronald Dworkin argue that we need to include personal capacities in our account of resources (Dworkin, 2000, chapters 1–2).
-According to Dworkin, a disabled person with the same income/wealth as an able-bodied person actually has fewer resources than the able-bodied person because the disability counts as a kind of resource deficit.
+For example, a person with a physical disability (e.g., which limits their mobility) will tend to be able to do and be less, in terms of functionings, with a given amount of income than someone without this disability.
+Health conditions and disabilities tend to raise living expenses, so that sick and disabled people need more income to achieve a way of life similar to that of others.
+For this reason, resourcists such as Ronald Dworkin argue that we need to include personal capacities in our account of resources (Dworkin 2000: chapters 1–2).
+According to Dworkin, a disabled person with the same income/wealth as a non-disabled person actually has fewer resources because the disability counts as a kind of resource deficit.

 - the capability for physical survival;